Wellbeing in Ministry

 The Living Well

 The Living Well is our diocesan centre for healing and wholeness.
 It's based at Nonington, near Canterbury and all are welcome.
 There is a service of healing every Thursday at 10:30am and the team offer a programme of events, both at the Living Well and around the Diocese.
 You can also arrange individual quiet days - with or without spiritual input from the team.
-Find out more here
+Find out more about The Living Well.

 The Canterbury Diet